koslinj/Online-Electronics-Store-Backend/README.md

 # Online Electronics Store Backend

 ## Overview
-This is the backend for an Online Electronics Store built using Spring framework.
+This is the backend for an Online Electronics Store website built using Spring framework.
+The website is located at: https://github.com/koslinj/Online-Electronics-Store

 The backend utilizes Spring Security with JWT tokens for authentication and authorization.
 MySQL is used as the database management system.

 During development I followed MVC (Model View Controller) Architecture.
 I tried to go along with the best practices for making a REST servcie in Spring

 - **Models (Entities)**: Contains the domain models representing database entities.